microsoft/reactxp/docs/docs/components/button.md

 Like View, this component is a generic container for other components.
 However, it adds some additional capabilities -- support for presses or clicks and hovering.

-This component supports only one child.
-If you require multiple child components, wrap them in a View.

 ## Props
 In addition to the [common accessibility props](/reactxp/docs/accessibility.html), the following props are supported.